A tractable framework for phase transitions in phase-fluctuating disordered 2D superconductors: applications to bilayer MoS$_2$ and disordered InO$_x$ thin films: Practical Applications

-With further increasing disorder to $R > 15~\mathrm{k\Omega/sq}$, experiments~\cite{Charpentier2025} show that the system evolves into an insulating state, characterized by a sharp upturn in low-temperature resistance, while both $\Theta$ and $T_c$ collapse abruptly, signaling the onset of a disorder-driven (likely first-order) superconductor–insulator transition.
-Remarkably, however, the local tunneling gap does not vanish but persists and even increases inside the insulating phase, as shown in Fig.~\ref{figyc4}(a).
-This regime has been interpreted experimentally as a Cooper-pair glass insulator~\cite{Charpentier2025}, where localized Cooper pairs form a glassy state described by a spin-glass–type order parameter~\cite{10.21468/SciPostPhys.17.2.066}.
-At present, such a strongly localized regime lies beyond the scope of our microscopic theory, which is formulated within a diffusive transport framework and does not incorporate disorder-induced localization or spatial inhomogeneities.
-A systematic extension of the present microscopic theory of phase-fluctuating superconductivity to explicitly incorporate localization physics~\cite{PhysRevB.32.5658} on equal footing, and to self-consistently renormalize the superfluid density from first principles rather than through phenomenological modeling, while maintaining quantitative agreement with experiments in the localization-dominated regime, remains an important open theoretical challenge.
 Nevertheless, experiments indicate that the emergence of the Cooper-pair glass insulator occurs via a {\sl first-order} transition, reflecting a competition between two distinct minima in the free-energy landscape: one associated with a diffusive, phase-fluctuating superconducting state, and the other corresponding to a localized, insulating glassy configuration of Cooper pairs.
 This first-order separation effectively protects the stability of each phase, suppressing the mutual interplay that would otherwise renormalize their respective properties.
 Thus, in light of the experimentally established first-order boundary between the diffusive superconducting and Cooper-pair–glass regimes, we expect that the conclusions drawn and the results obtained within the diffusive regime remain robust and quantitatively reliable before the system enters the fully localized limit.